bavery22/recipes/meat/beef/KISS-brisket.md

 * Carefully unwrap the Traeger (preferably over a pan so the juices can be reserved).
 * Thinly slice across the grain.
 Pour the juices on top.
 * Optional: before storing leftovers, pour mop sauce over it.
+* This is a good video on "How to Slice Brisket".
+It matters. -> https://www.youtube.com/watch?v=_xtcOjDnu50&t=206s